Welcome to Subscribe On Youtube

 Description

-You start on square 1 of the board (which is always in the last row and first column).
-Each move, starting from square x, consists of the following:
+You start on square 1 of the board.
+In each move, starting from square curr, do the following:

-• (This choice simulates the result of a standard 6-sided die roll: ie., there are always at most 6 destinations, regardless of the size of the board.)
+• This choice simulates the result of a standard 6-sided die roll: i.e., there are always at most 6 destinations, regardless of the size of the board.

-• If S has a snake or ladder, you move to the destination of that snake or ladder.
-Otherwise, you move to S.
+• If next has a snake or ladder, you must move to the destination of that snake or ladder.
+Otherwise, you move to next.

-A board square on row r and column c has a “snake or ladder” if board[r][c] != -1.
+A board square on row r and column c has a snake or ladder if board[r][c] != -1.
 The destination of that snake or ladder is board[r][c].
+Squares 1 and n2 do not have a snake or ladder.

-Return the least number of moves required to reach square N*N. If it is not possible, return -1.
+Return the least number of moves required to reach the square n2.
+If it is not possible to reach the square, return -1.

 Example 1: